SaiSampathKedari/MonteCarlo-Statistical-Methods/README.md

 5. Bayesian inference and filtering basics
 6. Applications to statistical estimation, learning, and robotics

-🚧 Work in progress — starting with fundamental sampling and convergence demos.
+🚧 Work in progress, starting with fundamental sampling and convergence demos.